T

 museum

-• Book tickets well in advance online to avoid long queues.
+• Book tickets online well in advance to skip the long queues.

 Trattoria Mario